lokman89/my-first-repo/readme.txt

 Learning Git is going well so far.
 The third line.
 fourth!
-I added this sentence in the update-readme branch.
+I added this add in the update-readme branch.